nitheeshkl/des/_pages/home.md

       date: "Dec 10 - Present"

     - title: "Independent Consultant"
-      desc: "took personal time off to be with family in India to address a family emergency.
+      desc: "Took personal time off to be with family in India to address a family emergency.
 Consulted for software development firms on the SDLC, quality initiatives and release & configuration management"
       fa-icon: user